vitorhpaes/apocalypse/README.md

 # Apocalypse Challenge

-This is the technical challenge from Maxihost enterprise.
+This is a technical challenge example.

 # Requirements